Pietrasanta, Italy

 Back home, anxious to hang on to the feelings stirred up in my heart during our days on location, I painted my living room in several shades of the colors I’d seen on the exteriors of building in Italy.
 To give it that aging Italian slightly moldy plaster look, I scrubbed the paint onto the walls by hand using rags I’d torn from one of Leif’s old t-shirts.

-I got out an old Italian record by Lucio Battisti I’d purchased ten years earlier at the Rizzoli bookstore in Washington DC – a bookstore founded, ironically, by filmmaker Angelo Rizzoli.
+I got out an old Italian vinyl by Lucio Battisti I’d purchased ten years earlier at the Rizzoli bookstore in Washington DC – a bookstore founded, ironically, by filmmaker Angelo Rizzoli.

 Rizzoli’s was located on the C&O Canal in Georgetown and in my pre-marriage, pre-documentary worshop days, I often hung out there on my lunch break or after work just to be in its atmosphere.